jhordymote/azure-network-protocols/README.md

 <img src="https://i.imgur.com/XaSZZcM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this post we can see, we filter our connection wireshark on DHCP
+In this post we can see, we filter our connection wireshark on udp.port==53, which will relate the same result because DNS use port 53, just as SSH use port 22 and by typing tcp.port==3389 this will go not stop on the traffic wireshark.
 </p>
 <br />